mcci-catena/docker-iot-dashboard/README.md

 InfluxDB | `/var/lib/influxdb`| `/data`
 Grafana | `/var/lib/grafana`| `/var/lib/grafana`

 You can quickly override the default locations on the **host** (e.g. for testing).
-You do this by setting the environment variable `TTN_DASHBOARD_DATA` to the **absolute path** to the containing direcotry prior to calling `docker-compose up`.
+You do this by setting the environment variable `TTN_DASHBOARD_DATA` to the **absolute path** to the containing directory prior to calling `docker-compose up`.
 The above paths are appended to the value of `TTN_DASHBOARD_DATA`.
 Directories are created as needed.
 Consider the following example:
 ```bash
 % export TTN_DASHBOARD_DATA=/dashboard-data
 % docker-compose up -d